 8. Install an energy-efficient stove

-Unlike open fires, which lose most of their heat straight up the chimney, wood-burning stoves are sealed to the room, meaning they use less fuel and radiate the heat throughout the room.
+Unlike open fires, which lose most of their heat straight up the chimney, wood-burning stoves are sealed to the room.
+This means they use less fuel and radiate the heat throughout the room, making them a perfect solution if you're looking for ways to make an old home more energy efficient

 9. Fit secondary glazing